ff7-mods/ff7-flat-wiki/docs/FF7/Field/FIELD.TDB.md

 ` uint32 PaletteOffset;`
 `} TDB_TextureHeader;`

 Images follow they are 32x32x 4 bits (or 512 bytes each) Palettes are next, which are B5G5R5 format, uint16 format.
 16 colors per palette.
 Therefore each palette is 32bytes in length.

 Palettes are not selected from this file but from the BSX files for models.

-  [Cyberman]: ../../User:Cyberman.md "wikilink"
-  [LZS compressed]: ../LZS%20format.md "wikilink"